gnosis/conditional-tokens-contracts/docs/glossary.rst

     *Identified by keccak256(oracle . questionId . outcomeSlotCount)*

     **Outcome Slot**
-        Defines the redemption rate of Outcome Tokens.
-Outcome Tokens convert to a proportion of collateral depending on the outcome resolution of a set of conditions.
+        Defines the redemption rate of Conditional Tokens.
+Conditional Tokens convert to a proportion of collateral depending on the outcome resolution of a set of conditions.

         Outcome Slots can either be unresolved (when the condition hasn’t been reported on) or resolved (after condition resolution).